mjmlio/mjml/packages/mjml-head-html-attributes/README.md

 You can use multiple `mj-selector` tags inside a `mj-html-attributes` tag, and multiple `mj-html-attribute` tags inside a `mj-selector` tag.

+Note: `mj-html-attributes` re-parses the generated HTML internally.
+Template tags that look like HTML or XML (for example EJS `<%= value %>`) can be altered or broken during that pass.
+Prefer running your templating engine after MJML rendering, or avoid combining those tags with `mj-html-attributes`.

 <p class="cta-container"><a class="cta" href="https://mjml.io/try-it-live/components/head-html-attributes">Try it live</a></p>